danbi2990/ddaddasi/README.md

 *The problem is that phantomjs slows down the program.*

 To mitigate it, the branch *multiprocessing* forks a child process on starting and the child creates 4 threads of phantomjs.
-During the user fills the inputs, phantomjs instances will be initialised.
+During the user fills the inputs, phantomjs instances will be initialised and ready.